 AUGUSTA — The city will spend the last of its federal relief funds that came in the wake of the COVID-19 pandemic for new heat pumps for City Center, a new oven, new audio visual equipment and repairs to the north wing stairs at the Augusta Civic Center, and to help pave city streets and sidewalks.

-Between funds leftover and not yet allocated from the city’s nearly $2 million it got as part of pandemic relief funds through the American Rescue Plan Act, and reallocations of funds for proposals that didn’t end up being spent, the city has just over $278,000 in ARPA funds it had to allocate to allowed uses by the end of this year.
+The city received nearly $2 million as its part of pandemic relief funds through the American Rescue Plan Act.
+Between funds remaining and not yet allocated, and reallocations of funds for proposals that have not been spent, the city has just over $278,000 in ARPA funds it had to allocate to allowed uses by the end of this year.

 Thursday, councilors voted unanimously to allocate the remaining and reallocated funds, following the recommendations of City Manager Jared Mills.